 - Firstly, be kind to yourself even if you are at fault.

-- If the problem seems to too much to handle, leave it now.
+- If the problem seems too much to handle, leave it now.
 Go out, enjoy a movie, play a match of your favorite game possible, read your favorite book.
 But if you can’t take it out of your mind then talk to someone who you feel would understand your problem.
 If you do have someone appropriate to talk to pen it down the way you would talk to someone.

 - Assume the same problem was with your friend and list down the advice you would offer to him or her.
 Check if you feel you are in a better position to tackle the problem now.

 - Sometimes you feel everyone is being unfair and you do not deserve certain things that you may have faced on a day or sometimes in life.
 This unknowingly may lead you to negativity which in some ways may reflect in your behavior.
 If you have identified it yourself or a well-wisher has pointed it out, give it a thought.
 It can be related to anything personal or professional.
 You might be fighting in building confidence in the workplace.
 If this is the situation, don’t get disheartened, give it a thought and work upon it.

 - Perform an analysis of a few situations that you have reacted or overreacted.
 Find out if you could have responded in a better and more positive way.
 If yes, then you need to check the probable reason for your ill-behavior and treat the cause.
 If it is something irreparable, learn to adapt to the current situation and convert your negative energies into positive ones, if you presently cannot move out of it.
 Include meditation to reduce stress and process your mind toward a positive direction.

 - Spare some time for yourself and join a hobby class or learn a new sport.

 - Visit a place that will make you happy.
 Spend time in nature to boost your overall health.

 - Open an album from olden time for instance school and relive those memories.
 Sometimes even reading an appropriate quote changes your perception about something and works almost like magic.